JFCote/hey-world-directory/README.md

-# Hey World Blog Directory
+# Hey World Directory
-A list of personal blogs on the Hey World platform
+A list of personal blogs/newsletters on the Hey World platform.

+Hey World is a feature from [Hey.com](https://hey.com) email service that lets your email the web!
+More detail [here](https://www.hey.com/features/email-the-web/).
+This is truly an awesome feature and this directory has been created to help people discover writers from all over the world!

 | User                                          | Description                                                           |
 |:---------------------------------------------:|-----------------------------------------------------------------------|